ThomasWorkOnline/Quark/README.md

 # Installation & Setup

 ## On Windows
-1. After cloning this repository, run the script `GenVisualStudioSolution20xx_Win.bat` located under `Scripts/Windows`.<br />
+1. After cloning this repository, run the script `GenVisualStudioSolution20xx_Win.bat` located under `Scripts/Windows`.
 2. Open the Visual Studio solution and hit build!
-Build for your desired configuration<br />
+Build for your desired configuration.
 3. Run `GenInclude_Win.bat`.
-This will generate the `include` directory alongside the `lib` and `vendor` folders.<br />
+This will generate the `include` directory alongside the `lib` and `vendor` folders.
-*NOTE: `GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*<br />
+*NOTE: `GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*

 4. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug Release and Dist binaries seperately depending on your configuration).<br />
-5. Don't forget to include the dependencies located under the generated build folder `/vendor`.<br />
+5. Don't forget to include the dependencies located under the generated build folder `/vendor`.
 6. Quark uses [glm](https://github.com/g-truc/glm).
-You will need to include glm as a dependency to your project.<br />
+You will need to include glm as a dependency to your project.
 7. Quark also uses [entt](https://github.com/skypjack/entt).
-You will need to include both of these templated header libraries for Quark to link.<br />
+You will need to include both of these templated header libraries for Quark to link.

 ## On MacOS
-1. After cloning this repository, run the script `GenMakefile_MacOS.sh` located under `Scripts/Macos`.<br />
+1. After cloning this repository, run the script `GenMakefile_MacOS.sh` located under `Scripts/Macos`.
-2. Navigate to the project root directory and type `make config=dist` to build the application for release mode *or* `make config=debug` for debug mode.<br />
+2. Navigate to the project root directory and type `make config=dist` to build the application for release mode *or* `make config=debug` for debug mode.

 3. Run `GenInclude_MacOS.sh`.
-This will generate the `include` directory alongside the `lib` and `vendor` folders.<br />
+This will generate the `include` directory alongside the `lib` and `vendor` folders.
-*NOTE: `GenInclude_MacOS.sh` will only copy files, so make sure the application is compiled for your desired platform.*<br />
+*NOTE: `GenInclude_MacOS.sh` will only copy files, so make sure the application is compiled for your desired platform.*

-4. Link the appropriate libraries for your application (remember to link the debug and release configs appropriately).<br />
+4. Link the appropriate libraries for your application (remember to link the debug and release configs appropriately).
-5. Don't forget to include the dependencies located under the generated build folder `/vendor`.<br /
+5. Don't forget to include the dependencies located under the generated build folder `/vendor`.
 6. Quark uses [glm](https://github.com/g-truc/glm).
-You will need to include glm as a dependency to your project.<br />
+You will need to include glm as a dependency to your project.
 7. Quark also uses [entt](https://github.com/skypjack/entt).
-You will need to include both of these templated header libraries for Quark to link.<br />
+You will need to include both of these templated header libraries for Quark to link.

 ## On Linux
 Coming soon!

 ## Dependencies
-*(all dependencies are located inside the `vendor` folder when the project has been built)*.<br />
+*(all dependencies are located inside the `vendor` folder when the project has been built)*.

 ## Build Configurations
-### Debug:
+### Debug
 This config includes no optimizations and enables asserts aswell as logging.
-It is well suited for testing.<br />
+It is well suited for testing.
 ### Release
 This config includes optimizations and strips assertions and log traces.
-I would not suggest you run tests using this config.<br />
+I would not suggest you run tests using this config.
 ### Dist
 This config includes full optimizations, strips assertions, all log messages and log errors.
-Use this config to ship.<br />
+Use this config to ship.

 *I encourage using dist builds with optimizations for distribution and debug while testing.
-Release mode can be useful when you need to test performance.*<br />
+Release mode can be useful when you need to test performance.*

 # How to use

-The following examples will guide you in learning the Quark API.<br />
+The following examples will guide you in learning the Quark API.

 <ins>**1.
 Creating a Quark application**</ins>
 ```c++